T1anhu4/FastGPT-vLLM-Qwen-TEI/README_EN.md

 ```

 ### 1.3 Installing Python Environment
-- Note: This project uses a virtual environment installed by Miniforge.
+- Note: This project uses a virtual environment installed by `Miniforge`.
 Of course, you can choose your own local Python environment without using a virtual environment~
 ```bash
 #Create and activate an environment
 conda create -n llm python=3.10